Photocopier maintenance is an important part of any copier machine. However, this is the most neglected part of owning a copier.

 Next, slightly dampen a clean cloth with the cleaning solution.
 To avoid machine complications, you do not want to pour too many liquids on the wiping cloth.

 Carefully wipe the exterior parts with the wiping cloth while ensuring that liquid doesn’t enter any openings around the buttons.
-Leave the surface of the copier to dry, then plug the device.
-Afterwards, wash your hands.
+Leave the surface of the copier to dry, then plug the device in.
+Afterward, wash your hands.

 What Material Is Used To Clean The Photocopier?